Devotion (Beach House album): Composition

+Promotion and release

+Devotion was released to mostly positive reviews from music critics and is the first Beach House album to enter the Billboard 200 chart, debuting at number 195, selling roughly 3,000 copies upon its release.
+As of April 2012 Devotion has sold 49,000 copies in the United States according to Nielsen Soundscan.

+Title and artwork

+Regarding the album's title, Devotion, Legrand stated that it came from a lyric on "All the Years," another song recorded for the album, adding that while working on it that the word had been "sticking out a lot".
+She reflected on the title ten years after the album's release: "We called it Devotion for a reason.
+That was part of the story, and it’s part of our union.
+It felt like we were chasing something together.
+Two dreamers, together in a dreamworld."
+The album cover features both Scally and Legrand, who are sitting across from each other at a table with lit candles and a white cake with the album's title in blue icing.
+It was taken at the latter's apartment by Natasha Tylea.

 Critical reception

 Devotion received mostly positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 73, based on 29 reviews, indicating "generally favorable reviews".
 Brian Howe of Pitchfork said "the duo's songwriting hasn't fundamentally changed on Devotion; they've simply cleaned up their act.
 These are crisper, brighter, bolder songs, retaining Beach House's sense of elegant decay while sweeping up the debris."
 Drowned in Sound said the album "resonates with the same formless essence as its predecessor, but also far exceeds it in both composition and execution," further stating that the band "have created as profound an invocation of the sacred and the sentimental as you’re ever likely to hear."

 Slant Magazine praised the album, saying "it's possible to believe that if this band ever tires of killing with quietness and powerful beauty, they have it in them to dabble further in noise and space-rock.
 For now, though, holding back is working pretty damn well," as well as praising Legrand's vocal performance: "Where previously Legrand's vocals occasionally faltered or got lost in the mix of sped-up shoegaze, here she of the many Nico comparisons is comfortably out front.
 In fact, Legrand's vocal performance on Devotion is as masterful a one as you’re likely to hear in 2008."
 AllMusic stated the duo "bring more focus, depth, and warmth to their unmistakable sound" compared to their debut, as well as saying the band's "dark moods have more shades, and even a little bit of light, making them all the more compelling."
 With a positive review, Rolling Stone stated: "As comfortable as the Beach House sound is, it's the uncomfortable moments that are most seductive."